IEC/Working Holiday Travel Insurance

 – Laboratory Diagnostics

-– Services of a Medical Specialist i.e. chiropractor, surgeon, etc.
+– Services of a Medical Specialist i.e. chiropractor, osteopath, etc.

 – Services of a Registered Nurse